 Risk was somewhat higher for horses that had stable vices; were non-aggressive or at the bottom of the herd's pecking order; grazed rocky soil; were given more than two types of supplement; were fed bran either daily or weekly; had been given antibiotics, bute or other drugs in the previous 30 days; had been de-wormed in the previous two weeks; or had health problems other than colic.

-Feline aids, caring for your new kitten, feeding cats, cat fight abcesses and more...
+Caring for your new kitten, first aid kits, hairballs, balanced diet and more...
 Learn more...

 Equine cushings disease (or ppid), post-foaling care, gelding, chewing and biting habits and more...
 Learn more...